 Be sure to follow the format described at the top of the form.
 For each question, you will submit a mean and inclusive 80% confidence interval or a probability (whichever the question asks for).
 We provide cells on the Google form for you to type out your reasoning (1-2 paragraphs), which you should submit to Gradescope with the rest of this assignment.
 For questions 1-3, your prediction (but not the explanation) will appear on the public leaderboard.

 Final Project Progress Check

 Expected completion time: 45 minutes

-By the deadline for this homework, we expect your group to have made some progress on your final project.
+By the deadline for this homework, we expect your group to have made some progress or starting on the initial ideas of your final resolution.
 In 100 (\pm 20) words, tell us about what your group has accomplished so far and what your contributions are so far.

-Post-mortem

-Complete this homework's post-mortem, which is a separate assignment on Gradescope.

 [STAT 265 only] None this week